HelenevB/SEI-project04-wineApp-Frontend/README.md

 <img src="photos/mainindex.png" width="100%">

-Users can click on a wine classification and see the wine available.
-They can click on a particular wine.
+Users can click on a wine classification and see the wine available.They can click on a particular wine.
 If they have a “wineNight’ created, they can select to add it to one of them:

 <img src="photos/webwinelist.png" width="100%">